There is a wide variety of information available to help support your insurance law research.

 If you need to look at articles from earlier volumes of the legal journals. then you should use one of the journal archive services.
 There are two key journal archive services or relevance toi legal research.

-Justcite, Lexis and Westlaw are three of the most commonly used databases throughout University law schools and the legal profession.
+Lexis and Westlaw are two of the most commonly used databases throughout University law schools and the legal profession.
 If you are planning to pursue a career in the legal field, you will want to ensure you have developed the necessary online research skills to make the most effective use of online databases.

-All these services provide online help and training so that you can build your online legal research competencies.
+These services provide online help and training so that you can build your online legal research competencies.
 They also provide certification schemes, allowing you to sit an online test and receive a certificate which acknowledges your achievement.
 These certificates are a useful way for you to evidence your online legal research skills on your CV or at interview.

 If you want to boost your skills and document your achievements for you CV then these schemes could be just what you are looking for.